mousepawmedia/devdocs/source/guides/environment.rst

 Developing on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While we do not directly support the Windows operating systems (none of us use it), there are four ways you can develop on that operating system:

-* If you're using Windows 10, you may use the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
-(Recommended)
+While we do not directly support Windows operating systems, if you're using Windows 10 or Windows 11, you can use the `Windows Subsystem for Linux <https://learn.microsoft.com/en-us/windows/wsl/install>`_.
-* You may use `MinGW <http://mingw.org/>`_ for C++ compiling.
-* You can have `Visual Studio use the Clang compiler <https://blogs.msdn.microsoft.com/vcblog/2017/03/07/use-any-c-compiler-with-visual-studio/>`_.

 If you choose to use the Windows Subsystem for Linux, you can generally follow our instructions for Ubuntu Linux.
-We've also included Windows setup instructions throughout this guide, although we offer no technical support or guarantees for these instructions.

 ..  note:: If you use the Windows Subsystem for Linux, you can also run some
     graphical Linux applications, by following `this guide from HowToGeek <https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/>`_.

+There are two alternative approaches, although we do not provide technical support for them:

+* You may use `MinGW-w64 <https://www.mingw-w64.org/>`_ for C++ compiling.
+* You can have `Visual Studio use the Clang compiler <https://devblogs.microsoft.com/cppblog/use-any-c-compiler-with-visual-studio/>`_.

 Git and Arcanist
 -------------------------------------

-Regardless what part of the project you're working on, you'll need access to our repositories and code review systems.
-You need the following for this:
+Regardless what part of the project you're working on, you'll need access to our Git repositories.
+For setup instructions for Git and Arcanist, see :ref:`git`.

-* **Git**
-* **Arcanist**

-For setup instructions for Git and Arcanist, see :ref:`gitarc`.

 C/C++ Development
 -------------------------------------